The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 ![wsl](./assets/wsl.webp)

 Select **Windows Subsystem for Linux** and click OK.
-(This will require a restart of windows to get things installed).
+(This will require a restart of Windows to get things installed).

 After your computer stars up again, open the Windows Store (Microsoft Store) app and search for Ubuntu.
 You will get the **Ubuntu 20.04.05 LTS** in the Windows Store and then click Install to download. *Don't download the latest Ubuntu 22.04.01.
-That version may not be compatible with our environment set up.
+That version may not be compatible with our environment setup.
 If you're not able to complete the steps before, you can simply delete 22.04.01 from your computer and install the 20.04.05 version.*

 ![ubuntu](./assets/ubuntu.png)

-After installation click the **Launch** button.
-For the first time you see this screen that will require your attention to complete the installations.
+After installation, click the **Launch** button.
+For the first time, you see this screen that will require your attention to complete the installations.
 Press any key and wait for few seconds.

 ![terminal](./assets/terminal.webp)

 > From now on, we'll refer to your Ubuntu Terminal as just **Terminal**.

-Finally you will have to give a **username** (must be lowercase) and **password** to complete the installation.
+Finally, you will have to give a **username** (must be lowercase) and **password** to complete the installation.
 You should use the same username and pasword as your computer so it's one less thing you have to remember!

-If you ever forget your password to you Ubuntu terminal, you can read [these instructions](https://itsfoss.com/reset-linux-password-wsl/) to reset yoru password.
+If you ever forget your password to your Ubuntu terminal, you can read [these instructions](https://itsfoss.com/reset-linux-password-wsl/) to reset your password.

 Now you are all good to go.
-Lets do quick check in the shell.
+Let's do a quick check in the shell.

 ```
 lsb_release -a
 ```
-Executing above command in your temrinal will get an output of what you have.
+Executing the above command in your terminal will return an output of what version of Ubuntu you have.
 Your version may differ from what you see in the screenshot.

 ![](./assets/check.webp)